samail-islam/Watson/README.md

 <b>4.</b> Run the Watson.py file.<br>
 <b>5.</b> Input an username to search.<br>

-<h2>License</h2>
+<h2>⭐ Contribute</h2>

+Contribution from anyone is always welcome.
+Feel free to send a pull request to suggest modifications.

+<h2>⚖ License</h2>

-⚖ This project is licensed under Mozila Public License version 2.0
+This project is licensed under Mozila Public License version 2.0